EventStore/documentation/docs/clients/grpc/subscriptions.md

 ## Server-side filtering

-EventStoreDB allows you to filter the events whilst you subscribe to the `$all` stream so that you only receive the events that you care about.
+EventStoreDB allows you to filter the events whilst subscribing to the `$all` stream to only receive the events you care about.

-You can filter by event type or stream name using either a regular expression or a prefix.
+You can filter by event type or stream name using a regular expression or a prefix.
 Server-side filtering is currently only available on the `$all` stream.

 ::: tip
-Server-side filtering introduced as a simpler alternative to projections.
-Before creating a projection to get the events you care about you should first consider filtering.
+Server-side filtering was introduced as a simpler alternative to projections.
+You should consider filtering before creating a projection to include the events you care about.
 :::

 A simple stream prefix filter looks like this: